-"I've heard Virga clouds are dangerous and should be avoided, is this true?"
+"I've heard that virga below clouds is dangerous and should be avoided.
+Is this true?"

 — Gene C.